OSHA Releases New COVID-19 Workplace Safety Guidance

 The National Labor Relations Board (NLRB) recently issued a decision that provides guidance for determining when a representation election should be conducted through mail ballots, rather than in-person voting, due to health and safety concerns related to COVID-19.
 The NLRB recognized that while “existing precedent strongly favors manual elections,” i.e. in-person, the extraordinary circumstances that…

-Department of Labor Regulations Expand Paid Leave for Certain Healthcare Workers
+New DOL Regulations Expand Paid Leave for Healthcare Workers

 On September 11, 2020, the U.S. Department of Labor’s Wage and Hour Division (DOL) announced changes to its rules concerning the Families First Coronavirus Response Act (FFCRA), the law that provides paid sick leave and expands family and medical leave for individuals impacted by COVID-19.
 The DOL changes came in response to a decision of…

-Update: Health Plans Must Continue to Cover the Full Cost of COVID-19 Testing
+Health Plans Must Fully Cover COVID-19 Testing Costs in 2024

 Our March 24, 2020, What You Need to Know Now examined the federal law requiring all group health plans to cover the full cost of COVID-19 testing free of charge and without any employee cost-sharing, including deductibles, copayments or coinsurance.
 In addition, the health plan cannot require prior authorization or impose other medical management requirements.
 This…